dotnet/AspNetCore.Docs/aspnetcore/blazor/fundamentals/environments.md

 ## Set the environment for Azure App Service

-For a Blazor Webassembly app, set the environment manually via [start configuration](#set-the-environment-via-startup-configuration) or the [`Blazor-Environment` header](#set-the-environment-via-header).
+For a standalone Blazor WebAssembly app, set the environment manually via [start configuration](#set-the-environment-via-startup-configuration) or the [`Blazor-Environment` header](#set-the-environment-via-header).

+:::moniker range=">= aspnetcore-8.0"

+For the client-side of a Blazor Web App, use the following guidance:

+:::moniker-end

 :::moniker range="< aspnetcore-8.0"

 For a hosted Blazor WebAssembly app, use the following guidance:

+:::moniker-end

 1. Confirm that the casing of environment segments in app settings file names matches their environment name casing ***exactly***.
 For example, the matching app settings file name for the `Staging` environment is `appsettings.Staging.json`.
 If the file name is `appsettings.staging.json` (lowercase "`s`"), the file isn't located, and the settings in the file aren't used in the `Staging` environment.